cs5450/cs5450.github.io/labs/lab06.md

 ### 2 - Widgets and Layouts

 A Widget is a "thing" that a user can see.
-They can be buttons, text fields, date picker, etc... they can process user input, and emit "Signals" to let other parts of program know that there might a be an "event" that they care about.
+They can be buttons, text fields, date picker, etc... they can process user input, and emit "Signals" to let other parts of program know that there might be an "event" that they care about.
 We've already talked about `QLabel`, but there are also others like `QPushButton`, `QLineEdit` etc. You might find `theWidget` Gallery useful.

 A Layout describes how different widgets are organized and positioned in an user interface.
 If you want to have multiple widgets showing "together" within one widget (e.g., two buttons in the same window), you'll have to use a layout so that you can specify how to organize their positions.